siddhu828/siddhu828/README.md

 ### 🚀 About Me

 I'm a budding software developer and AI enthusiast, currently in my second year at the Army Institute of Technology.
-My focus is on leveraging technology to solve complex problems, particularly in the domains of AI, machine learning, and software development.
+My focus is on leveraging technology to solve complex problems, particularly in the domains of AI, machine learning and software development.
 I have a knack for diving deep into challenges, whether it’s through developing innovative applications or refining my skills in programming languages like C++ and Python.

 ### 🌐 What I’m Passionate About